kiknaio/10xcursor.com-rules/CONTRIBUTIONS.md

 ### Prerequisites

 - A GitHub account
-- Basic knowledge of JSON
+- Basic knowledge of YAML
 - Familiarity with Cursor editor and its rule system

 ### Fork and Clone